 Don’t settle anything less than a daily backup.

-Comment Spam Protection – don’t let your blot post comments with full of spam, advertising.
+Spam Protection – don’t let your site get full of spam comments, emails.

 Implement Security HTTP Header – protect from clickjacking, secure cookie, XSS attack, etc. by injecting necessary parameters in HTTP response headers.